studbudz/studbudz/README.md

 StudBudz is a study buddy app designed to help students collaborate and stay organized.
 The app includes various pages for managing tasks, tracking progress, and interacting with other users.

 # Features
-- ✅ Create and join study groupsZ
+- ✅ Create and join study groups
 - ✅ Task management and progress tracking
 - ✅ Real-time collaboration with other users
 - ✅ Personalized study recommendations